Ever Considered Domiciliary?

 - Variation of your working day – it’s rare to have two days that are the same

-- Being ‘out and about’ – being out of the testing room is something that really appeals to a lot Optometrists we speak too.
-Many Optometrists who work in domiciliary environment see towns and villages they would otherwise never of visited and get to be out in the fresh air – rather than being stuck in dark, dull and cramped testing room!
+- Being ‘out and about’ – being out of the testing room is something that really appeals to a lot Optometrists we speak to.
+Many Optometrists who work in a domiciliary environment see towns and villages they would otherwise never of visited and get to be out in the fresh air – rather than being stuck in a dark, dull, and cramped testing room!

 - Your day is fully planned – with a dedicated team planning your day for you, from location to the patient you’re seeing, all you need to do is navigate there!

 - Flexibility – all domiciliary positions include absolutely no weekends!
 Something that is rare to find in the optical industry.
-Also, as discussed above, the ability to work full time or part time, and chose your day off in week is imperative to many
+Also, as discussed above, the ability to work full time or part-time, and choose your day off in a week is imperative to many

 - Low Vision – many patients will have reduced and low vision.
 Optometrists working in a practice environment often have limited exposure to low vision, but find this type of work rewarding and varied

-If you are considering a position within domiciliary, or just want to have some more information regarding your career, please call the team on 0208 1234 609.
-Please ask for Tom Peppiatt, our Principal Consultant who will be able to guide you through the process.
+If you are considering a position within domiciliary, or just want to have some more information regarding your career, please call the team on 01268 920860.
+Please ask for Dan.